 Peer Review Policy

 Our journal has adopted a double blind reviewing policy, where both the referee and author remain anonymous throughout the process.
-Please remove all identifying features from the paper itself, ensuring that Authors’ identity is not revealed.
+Please remove all identifying features from the paper itself, ensuring that the Authors’ identity is not revealed.

 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor’s decision is final.